-APPENDIX C. DATA EXTRACTION EXAMPLES
+APPENDIX C. SDR DATA EXTRACTION EXAMPLES

 This appendix contains data extraction examples.
 They illustrate productive practices for dealing with data from the LTPP database using SQL.
-These examples provide one method for organizing data from an RDBMS.
+These examples provide one method for organizing data from a relational database management system.
 Some software packages provide other methods of querying data, such as the query interface in Microsoft Access 2000.